Phili.co.uk | Wanderlust Travel

 Tai Po, New Territories

 Street Food culture is huge but not as big as it used to be in Hong Kong.
 So, it was great to find that across from our accommodation, Tai Po Market still served street food from traditional food stalls.
 The market is buzzing with locals and the food stalls were pretty packed.
 Deciding which one to go for was tricky so we just looked at what was on offer at the stalls.
-We've had delicious Beef Fried Noodles, Omelettes, Pork Chops and refreshingly tasty Iced Milk Teas.
+We've had delicious Beef Fried Noodles, Omelettes, Pork Chops and refreshingly tasty Iced Milk Teas. - Chinese Fast Food

 Cafe de Coral